lisafast/lacnotredame/content/_index.md

 The Association tests samples of water from the Lakes for phosphorus, nitrogen and E-coli on a regular basis.
 Volunteer and Lake Association member Carol Doré has collected samples for testing for over 10 years.
 Say Thank You when you see her!

-***2018 Update:*** Water clarity tests show a return to our more usual clarity levels of above 5.0 metres.
-Very low levels of Eurasian Milfoil in the lake so far (early August).
-Water chemistry tests show some high e-coli at location 6 (new sample has been collected) and in Usher.
+***2018 Update:***  August 13th water chemistry tests showed high e-coli in one sample at location 6 and at Usher inlets.
+E-coli results were back to normal a few days later when a new set of samples were tested from a range of points around location 6 in front of Generations & Symons.
 Nitrogen and phosphate levels are normal.
+Water clarity tests show a return to our more usual clarity levels of above 5.0 metres.

+Very low levels of Eurasian Milfoil in the lake in early August, and by mid-August, the area marked by buoys has almost no milfoil at all - native plants have re-established themselves there.

-* [See summary of recent reports and all water data back to 2005](/water/qualityreports/) and a 2014 study of the Lake ecosystem by ABV-7
+* [See recent reports and all water data back to 2005](/water/qualityreports/) and a 2014 study of the Lake ecosystem by ABV-7
 * [Map of lake with water testing locations](/map/maps/)
 * Association membership fees fund the water testing.